 - Rice Krispies: feel free to use generic (or any flavor, like cocoa Krispies or fruity pebbles)

 - Mini eggs – some crushed and some left whole.
+This is what makes them EASTER Rice Krispie Treats!
 Cadbury Mini Eggs are my favorite but you can use any chocolate mini eggs.

 How to Make Easter Krispie Treats